GemCopeland/personal-website/src/posts/2023-07-29-community-economies-in-action.md

 - How do we create the desire for self-governance and economic experimentation in more people?

 ![Clouds hanging low over the mountain.](https://d2w9rnfcy7mm78.cloudfront.net/22864952/original_b9375062ec657b7537e826ef525d3956.jpg?1690628747?bc=0)

+PS — How & I chatted to Vida from Robida Collective about the retreat when we visited Topolò last week — [listen here](https://soundcloud.com/radio-robida/interweavings-gemma-copeland-and-how-melnyczuk-22072023).